- NAME: J.D. Salinger

-Salinger, however, did not escape the war without some trauma and when it ended, he was hospitalized after suffering a nervous breakdown.
-The details about Salinger's stay are shrouded in some mystery, but what is clear is that while undergoing care he met a woman named Sylvia,
+Salinger did not escape the war without some trauma, and when it ended he was hospitalized after suffering a nervous breakdown.
+The details about Salinger's stay at the hospital are shrouded in mystery, but it is clear that while undergoing care he met a woman named Sylvia,

 a German and possibly a former Nazi.
-The two married but their union was a short one, just eight months.
-He married a second time in 1955 to Claire Douglas, the daughter of a high profile British art critic, Robert Langdon Douglas.
-The couple were together for a little more than a decade and had two children together, Margaret and Matthew.
+The two married but their union was a short one, just eight months long.
+He married a second time in 1955 to Claire Douglas, the daughter of high profile British art critic Robert Langdon Douglas.
+The couple was together for a little more than a decade and had two children together, Margaret and Matthew.

 Not surprisingly, Catcher vaulted Salinger to a level of unrivaled literary fame.
-For the still young writer, who had fiercely boasted in college about his talents, the success he had seemingly craved early in life became something to run away from once it arrived.
+For the young writer, who had fiercely boasted in college about his talents, the success he had seemingly craved early in life became something he ran away from once it came.

 In 1953, two years after the publication of Catcher, Salinger pulled up stakes in New York City and retreated to a secluded, 90-acre place in Cornish, New Hampshire.
 There, Salinger did his best to cut-off contact with the public and significantly slowed his literary output.

-Two collections of his work, Franny and Zooey and Raise High the Roof Beam, Carpenters, all of which had appeared previously in The New Yorker, were published in book form in the early 1960s.
-In the June 19, 1965 edition of The New Yorker nearly the entire issue was dedicated to a new short story, the 25,000-word "Hapworth 16, 1924".
-Then, nothing.
-"Hapworth" was the last Salinger piece ever to be published while he was still alive.
+Two collections of his work, Franny and Zooey and Raise High the Roof Beam, Carpenters—all of which had appeared previously in The New Yorker—were published in book form in the early 1960s.
+In the June 19, 1965, edition of The New Yorker nearly the entire issue was dedicated to a new short story, the 25,000-word "Hapworth 16, 1924."
+To the dismay of many anxious readers, "Hapworth" was the last Salinger piece ever to be published while he was still alive.

 profile name: J.D.
 Salinger profile occupation: